 If you’d like access to one or more of our paid offerings (including Education.com Pro, Plus, and Workbooks), you'll need to register for that offering, and you'll be asked to provide additional personal, billing, or other specified information that we'll need to charge for and activate the service or product.
 Customers purchasing one or more of our paid offerings will be asked to provide basic personal information about their children such as a screen name.

 At certain times, you may be asked to participate in surveys, which are generally aimed at obtaining general information, such as your reactions to a particular article or feature set on our site.
-Because information obtained in these surveys is connected with individual subscribers and is used internally to better market our services, participation is voluntary.
-In addition, some of our advertising partners will on occasion take polls of our visitors.
-Such polls are for use by the advertising partner, and participation is voluntary.
-We do not assure privacy of information voluntarily provided in response to a survey or poll.
+Because information obtained in these surveys is connected with individual subscribers and is used internally to improve our products or better market our services, participation is voluntary.

 Contests and Sweepstakes

 We sometimes offer contests or sweepstakes in which certain personal information is required for registration, for purposes of verifying the entrants’ identities and notifying the winners.
 If the contest or sweepstakes is being administered by a third party, this information will be disclosed to that third party.
 However, entrants may select contest names distinct from their User Names, and the information is not connected with their User Names.

 We will also collect any other information that you provide through our Services, such as your name, email address, job title, phone number, school or organization name, account type, payment type, and the contents of any message you submit through our Services.

 You can create an account with us, by logging in through certain third-party accounts, such as Facebook, Google, Amazon, and Clever.
 By logging in through a third-party account, you grant Education.com permission to access certain information from that third-party account as explained on the permissions page when you log in, including: your name, email and public profile ID.